AngelaKoloi/Causal-Modeling-Depression-CVD/Causal_Discovery/README.md

 ## Installation
 Clone the repository

 Go to the project directory:
 `cd Causal_Discovery`

 Install the required Python packages:
 `pip install -r requirements.txt`

 ## Usage
-You have to place the raw datasets under data directory

 ### Data Preparation
 Place the raw datasets under the `data` directory.
 Ensure that the datasets are properly named and formatted as expected by the scripts.